 Nexus' solution already supports multiple LTE devices and the list is continuously growing, to let you stay independent of certain telecom equipment vendors.
 For more information, see Certificate Manager requirements and interoperability.

 Automatic certificate enrollment

 Automatic certificate enrollment, instead of doing the work manually, leads to lower costs, less administration and no risk of human error.

 Nexus’ PKI platform has an automated process for issuing certificates and allows full lifecycle management including device registration, certificate request authentication, certificate renewal, and revocation.

 For the auto-enrollment and lifecycle management of the machine certificates, the PKI platform uses the standard protocols Simple Certificate Enrollment Protocol (SCEP) and Certificate Management Protocol (CMPv2) to request and renew machine certificates from the certificates authorities (CA) of the corporate PKI.
 Several other suitable standards and protocols for Telcos are also supported, such as ACME, 3GPP and EST (Enrollment over Secure Transport, RFC 7030).

-For more information, see Certificate Manager interfaces.
+For more information, see Certificate Manager requirements and interoperability

 Multiple use cases and multitenancy

 Apart from protecting the base stations, there are many other use cases for certificates.
 For solid end-to-end protection, users and back-end servers also need certificates.
 Nexus' PKI platform manages these certificates as well.
 Support for a wide range of certificate issuing and management protocols makes it possible to include any other PKI use case found in corporates, including out-of-the-box integration with internal IT systems such as servers, authentication clients and smart cards.